hsf-training/carpentry-cookiecutter/{{cookiecutter.project_name}}/README.md

 the [more detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.

-Quick summary of how to get a local preview: Install [jekyll](https://jekyllrb.com/) and then run
+Quick summary of how to get a local preview: Install [jekyll][jekyll] and then run

 ```
 bundle install